 - OASIS Assessment form

 - Chapter 3 of OASIS Guidance Manual

 - Wound Ostomy Continence Nurses Society Guidance on OASIS Integumentary Items

 - OASIS Considerations for Medicare PDGM Patients

+- CMS Static Q&As in hard copy.

 - CMS Quarterly Q&As

 The above resource materials are available for purchase as a complete binder entitled: The OASIS Form Companion The candidate may supplement this guide with the published quarterly Q&As.
 Version year 2021 or 2022 is acceptable.
 See the DecisionHealth online store for details.